 Read on to learn everything you need to know about Oklahoma distracted driver laws.
 Then contact our team at Bryan Garrett PLLC to discuss your options following a distracted driving accident.

-What Is Distracted Driving in Oklahoma?
+What Is Distracted Driving Laws in Oklahoma?

 Oklahoma law prohibits distracted driving.
 Specifically, the law states that drivers must devote their complete attention to driving while operating their vehicles.